sybrew/the-seo-framework/readme.txt

 	* **DOWNGRADE COMPATIBILITY!** -- Homepage title options.
 		* The title additions locations (left and right) are now switched.
 		* This was necessary to flatten and simplify the title-API, so home-specific checks no longer need to be reversed.
-	* TODO maybe: strip old (< v3.1) removed options on database upgrade... (this will also happen on manual save...)
 	* Webkit flexbox vendor prefixes in all CSS files.
 All browsers that relied on these have been updated to the latest spec since.
 	* Image support for breadcrumbs has been removed, search engines don't seem to use these, and documentation for it disappeared.
 * **Fixed:**